Eliasbesra/FILE-HANDLING-PROGRAM/README.md

 *MENTOR*: NEELA SANTHOSH KUMAR

-# File Operations in C:
+# File Operations in C

 File handling is a fundamental aspect of programming, enabling data persistence beyond the runtime of an application.
 The provided C program demonstrates essential file operations—creating, writing, reading, and appending—using standard C library functions.
 This program serves as a practical introduction to file I/O (Input/Output) operations, which are widely used in software development, embedded systems, and data management applications.